-The last time i used a letter box was around 15 years ago.
+The last time I used a letter box was about 15 years ago.
 My father had asked me to drop an envelope inside a red colored postal box located close to our house.

 This process of communicating with our relatives, friends and even business associates use to take weeks and months.
-It was all subject to how far the letter has to be delivered.
-Sometimes, if the recipient was travelling about which we may not be aware of, the reply use to get delayed.
-And on few instances, some people use to write about their holiday and travel plans in their first letter itself to keep us informed.
-It’s a courtesy which we extended because not everyone had a telephone in their houses.
-So a large part of communication happened via handwritten letters.
+It was all subject to how far the letter would have to get delivered.
+Sometimes, if the recipient was travelling, about which we may not be aware of, the reply use to get delayed.
+And on few instances, some people would inform about their holiday and travel plans well in advance.
+It’s a courtesy which we extended because not everyone had a telephone in their houses in those days.
+So, a large part of communication happened via handwritten letters is what I remember.

 Writing a letter in a legible handwriting was a skillful task.
 The member in the family with the best handwriting use to get this privileged role.
-Afterall, handwriting represented the families level and position in some form.
-And the most challenging part is that there was no scope of making errors.
-But, sometimes there use to be cancellation of words here and there on account of human error but no one complained.
+After all, handwriting represented the families stature in some form.
+And the most challenging part was that there was no scope of making errors.
+But, sometimes there use to be a cancellation of words here and there on account of human error about which but no one complained.

 Another interesting fact is that many people use to preserve their old letters to show it to the younger generation.
-Reading letters was also a past time whenever local relatives would visit a house.
-It gave them a chance to know about the well being of the people staying far off.
-This way the values of sharing, caring and concern for others remained intact.
-And this is how we stayed connected and connections were more meaningful.
+Reading letters was also a past time whenever relatives would visit a house.
+It gave them a chance to know about the well being of the people staying far-off.
+This way, the values of sharing, caring and concern for others remained intact, and this is how we stayed connected and connections were more meaningful.

-Visiting a post office was quite normal in those days.
-The elders in the family were aware of the working system of the local postal department.
-It was a skill which they taught and passed onto the the younger generation.
-Just like the banking process which we learnt from our dads and moms.
+Visiting a post office was quite normal in those days, and the elders in the family were aware of the working system of the local postal department.
+It was a skill which they taught and passed onto the the younger generation., just like the banking process which we learnt from our parents.

 Some people also developed interest for stamps and made it into a full time hobby.
-I know one of my uncle who is a passionate stamp collector and lives in Madhya Pradesh which is in the central part of India.
-He also participates in exhibitions to showcase his collection.
-And he will never skip mentioning about his hobby even today when you meet him.
-It’s rare now and if someone is into this they will be labelled as old fashioned.
+I know one of my uncle who is a passionate stamp collector and lives in Madhya Pradesh.
+He participates in exhibitions to showcase his collection, and he will never skip mentioning about his hobby whenever we meet.
+It’s pretty rare now, and if someone is into this they will be labelled as old fashioned.

 Letter writing was not limited between families and relatives.
 Many special relations and life long bonds were built through exchange of love letters.
-Although i never had a chance to write one but i am sure this write-up will revive memories of those who practiced and mastered this art.
+Although, I never had a chance to write one but I am sure this write-up will revive memories of those who practiced and mastered the art.

 Today, technology has changed the entire fabric of communication.
-The purpose of sending and receiving a message has lost meaning and reduced to a practical demand.
-We have moulded ourselves into the culture of gmail, whatsapp and fb messenger with time.
-The personalised touch is lost.
-And so are the emotions.
+The purpose of sending and receiving a message has lost meaning to some extent, and reduced to a practical demand.
+We have molded ourselves into the culture of gmail, what’s app and fb messenger with time.
+The personalized touch is lost, and so are the emotions.

-Any one who has signed up for an email account gets blasted with hundreds and thousands of mailers.
-The moment you login you will have brands offering you an insurance, free trading account, personal loan, holiday packages, credit card with extra reward points, real estate properties, shopping discount coupons, free entry into a seminar for education abroad, air miles and much more.
+Any one who has signed up for an email account gets blasted with hundreds and thousands of marketing emails.
+The moment you login, you will have brands offering you an insurance, free trading account, personal loan, holiday packages, credit card with extra reward points, real estate properties, shopping discount coupons, free entry into a seminar for education abroad, air miles and much more.
 The list is exhaustive.
 One of the email read ‘You are invited to buy a house in the most luxurious real estate projects by our company in Dubai and this invite is only for an elite few’.
-How did they new i am looking for a house in Dubai?
-At least the email made me feel that i fall in the elite category….they just nailed it…
+How could they assume that I am looking for a house in Dubai?
+At least the email made me feel that I fall in the elite category….they just nailed it.

 Email marketing services like the mailchimp, sendinblue, moonmail and so many others have taken up the role of a postman in the modern times.
-And these guys operate smartly and don’t visit our houses at all.
-They just cleverly drop an email into our inbox.
+And these tools operate smartly and don’t visit our houses at all.
+They just cleverly drop an email into our inbox and the transaction is over.
 How many of us read such mail’s is a question mark.
-The essence of communication has got diluted and i wonder what is the relevance of sending emails.
+The core essence of communication has got diluted and I wonder what is the relevance of sending bulk emails.

-What do you feel, which era of communication was better the current one or the old system.
-Clearly both have their positives and downsides and i leave it on you to decide.
-For me, the old one was better.
+What do you feel, which era of communication was better, the current one or the old system.
+Clearly, both have their positives and downsides and I leave it on you to decide.
+For me, the old one was slow paced yet meaningful hence better.